 We offer many different disease resistant apple trees on a variety of rootstocks.
 Factors affecting eventual size of fruit trees include the natural fertility of the site, fertilizer, age, and variance between individual varieties.
-For example, some apple varieties are naturally vigorous - William's Pride, Gravenstein, Chehalis, King, Northern Spy, and Spitzenberg.
-Or compact varieties such as Liberty, Akane, and Winter Banana.
-The advantage of dwarfing rootstocks is in ease of harvest, quick bearing and large fruit.
-Small trees can be planted much closer together, allowing for greater variety in a small area.
-One disadvantage of dwarfs are a smaller root systems, resulting in poorer anchoring and more drought susceptibility which can make them more prone to disease and insect attack.
+For example, some apple varieties are naturally vigorous - William's Pride, Gravenstein, Chehalis, King, Northern Spy, and Spitzenberg or compact such as Liberty, Akane, and Winter Banana.

-Dwarfing apple trees with a heavy fruit loads may need staking or other support to keep from falling over.
-Early thinning of heavy crop loads can lessen this problem and will increase the size of remaining fruit.
 Summer pruning, from June to early August, has a naturally dwarfing effect on dwarfs or standard sizes, keeping them small for ease of harvest and to accommodate smaller spaces.
-With annual pruning the apple trees can be maintained short enough to reach from the ground with an arm outstretched.
+With annual pruning, the apple trees can be maintained short enough to reach from the ground with an arm outstretched.
 A compact tree is also much easier to net if bird predation is a problem.

 Mini Dwarf - EM27 is our most dwarfing rootstock to about 5 ft.
-M9 NIC29 and Bud 9 are more typically 6-10 ft.
+M9 and Bud 9 are more typically 6-10 ft.
 All are very precocious and require staking or trellising.

 Semi-dwarf - EM7A and M106 are semi-dwarfs that grow 10-17 ft.
-M111 rootstock is a slighter larger semi-dwarf.
+M111 is a slighter larger semi-dwarf.
 BUD118 is an extra hardy Russian rootstock, gives a large semi-dwarf tree, about the size of M111.
 They are all better anchored and more drought tolerant.

 Standard - Antonovka is a standard rootstock which gives a very hardy, well anchored, full sized tree (+20 ft.).